APR80/nonlinear-trajopt-methods/README.md

 ## PMP: why is it so bad?

-PMP is the slowest and by far the hardest for me to get converging, which was sad because that is the method I learned in my optimal control course(kirk's book). here are the reasons I descovered:
+PMP is the slowest and by far the hardest for me to get converging, which was sad because that is the method I learned in my optimal control course(kirk's book). here are the reasons:

 - **The reduced map `u → J` is brutally ill-conditioned** (condition number ~3.3e11), so plain gradient descent on the adjoint-sweep gradient stalls — even a good first-order